 Program students will encounter various methods of instruction over the course of their studies, including online, hybrid, and face-to-face instruction.
 Online courses do not meet on campus: all instruction and communication among the students and between the students and the instructor takes place online, through Canvas and other available learning or information management tools.
 Hybrid courses employ these tools, as well as regularly scheduled face-to-face meetings on campus.
-Face-to face classes make full use of learning management tools.
+Face-to-face classes make full use of learning management tools while meeting in-person each week on campus.